pesekt1/SWC3-Web-Server/README.md

 - Docker allows us to containerize our application - We will have a docker image or our app.
 - This is useful for scaling - We can use Kubernetes orchestration tool to run our containerized app in the cloud.
 - more info coming soon....

+## Web client app

+- See the React.js web client app for this server here on gitHub: [SWC3-React-Frontend](https://github.com/pesekt1/SWC3-React-Frontend)
+- It has limited features:
+    - Login / Logout
+    - Show tutorials (from MySQL DB tutorials table)
+    - Show customers (from MySQL DB customers table) - only for users with ADMIN role
+- Communication is done using axios library.